Biden intends to make his first visit to US-Mexico border - KESQ

 By SEUNG MIN KIM and COLLEEN LONG

 HEBRON, Ky.
-(AP) — President Joe Biden said Wednesday he intends to visit the U.S.-Mexico border — his first since taking office — in connection with his meeting next week in Mexico City with the leaders of Mexico and Canada.
+(AP) — President Joe Biden intends to visit the U.S.-Mexico border — his first since taking office — in connection with his meeting next week in Mexico City with the leaders of Mexico and Canada.

-Early in his president, Biden put Vice President Kamala Harris in charge of the White House effort to tackle the migration challenge at the border and work with Central American nations to address central causes of the problem.
+Early in his presidency, Biden put Vice President Kamala Harris in charge of the White House effort to tackle the migration challenge at the border and work with Central American nations to address central causes of the problem.
 She visited El Paso, Texas, in June 2021 and was criticized for choosing a location too far from the epicenter of border crossings that straining federal resources.
+The number of migrants crossing the border has only risen.

 For now, the Supreme Court has for now kept in place Trump-era restrictions, often known as Title 42 in reference to a 1944 public health law, after Biden acted to end them and Republicans sued in response.
 Title 42 was invoked to prevent the spread of COVID-19, but there always has been criticism that the restrictions were used as a pretext by then-President Donald Trump to seal off the border.

-The Biden administration has yet to lay out any systemic changes to manage an expected surge of migrants should the restrictions end.
-In Congress, a bipartisan immigration bill was buried shortly before Republicans assumed control of the House.
+Biden also has yet to lay out any systemic changes to manage an expected surge of migrants should the health restrictions end.
+And the president is limited in what he can do without immigration law changes.
+But in Congress, a bipartisan immigration bill was buried shortly before Republicans assumed control of the House.

 Biden made his comment about the upcoming visit during a stop in Kentucky at a highway bridge that is receiving federal dollars under the bipartisan infrastructure law.